Explicit trust establishment mechanism for MicroCloud

 MicroCloud

-For discovery option A and B a new command microcloud join gets added to allow a peer joining into MicroCloud.
+A new command microcloud join gets added to allow a peer joining into MicroCloud.

-This new command blocks until the request got approved on the receiver side.
+The command blocks until the request got approved on both sides.

 Database changes